-The Ed.D. in C&I is designed in light of the new Curriculum and Instruction certification rules and graduates of this program will be eligible to obtain the new Curriculum and Instruction service certificate at the S7 level and accompanying salary increase.
+The Ed.D. in C&I is designed in light of the Curriculum and Instruction certification rules and graduates of this program will be eligible to obtain the Curriculum and Instruction service certificate at the S7 level and potential salary increase (which is determined by individual school systems).
 Students holding a valid Clear Renewable, Level 4 or higher Georgia Teaching (T), Service (S), Technical Specialist (TS), or Leadership (L or PL) certificate at time of admission in their field of study would be eligible to add the Curriculum and Instruction certificate upon completion of the Ed.D. in Curriculum and Instruction program and completion of the Georgia state approved content assessment.

 The Doctorate of Education (Ed.D.) in Curriculum and Instruction (C&I) promotes an understanding of the complex dynamics among theory, research, and practice.
 We, the faculty, believe in preparing empowered scholar-educators who advocate for social justice and educational equity at the classroom, school, district, and state levels.
 Grounded in rigorous and relevant research, our interdisciplinary courses offer students the opportunity to conceptualize, theorize, dialogue, problem-pose, problem-solve, create, and evaluate a wide range of educational theories, practices, and policies as related to Curriculum and Instruction.

-Grounded in principles of social justice, the Ed.D. in C&I emphasizes innovation, diversity, and advocacy in PK-12 settings.
+Principles of social justice are embedded within the Ed.D. in C&I which emphasize innovation, diversity, and advocacy in PK-12 settings.
 Committed to our metropolitan community while simultaneously extending our influence nationally and globally, we focus on excelling in three areas, 1) conducting leading research on culture, learning, and human development; 2) preparing high quality education and human development professionals in critical need areas; and 3) serving the community.

 Learning Objectives for the Ed.D. in C&I

 - Knowledge of Urban Education.
-Program completers will demonstrate advanced knowledge of urban education to promote social justice and educational equity at the classroom, school, district, and state levels.
+Graduates will demonstrate advanced knowledge of urban education to promote social justice and educational equity at the classroom, school, district, and state levels.

 - Knowledge of Curriculum.
-Program completers will demonstrate advanced ability to design, implement, and evaluate curriculum that promotes student learning.
+Graduates will demonstrate advanced ability to design, implement, and evaluate curriculum that promotes student learning.

 - Knowledge of Instruction.
-Program completers will demonstrate advanced ability to plan, implement, and evaluate instruction to facilitate student learning.
+Graduates will demonstrate advanced ability to plan, implement, and evaluate instruction to facilitate student learning.

 - Knowledge of Content.
-Program completers will demonstrate advanced depth and breadth of knowledge and skills in their academic discipline and pedagogy.
+Graduates will demonstrate advanced depth and breadth of knowledge and skills in their academic discipline and pedagogy.

 - Knowledge of Students.
-Program completers will demonstrate advanced knowledge of the student as influenced by cognitive, physical, emotional, social, cultural, environmental, and economic factors.
+Graduates will demonstrate advanced knowledge of the student as influenced by cognitive, physical, emotional, social, cultural, environmental, and economic factors.

 - Knowledge of Research.
-Program completers will demonstrate the ability to use research to promote student learning and to contribute to the teaching profession.
+Graduates will demonstrate the ability to use research to promote student learning and to contribute to the teaching profession.

 - Knowledge of Assessment.
-Program completers will demonstrate advanced knowledge of assessment and the ability to use multiple sources of assessment for maximizing student learning.
+Graduates will demonstrate advanced knowledge of assessment and the ability to use multiple sources of assessment for maximizing student learning.

 - Professional Practices.
-Program completers will demonstrate high standards for professional practice including ability to work productively with colleagues and other adults, demonstrate teacher supervisory and coaching skills.
+Graduates will demonstrate high standards for professional practice including ability to work productively with colleagues and other adults, demonstrate teacher supervisory and coaching skills.